Our Best Zero Waste Swaps

 Add 4 tablespoons of baking soda to hot dish water.

-Mix 1 cup of borax, 1 cup of baking soda and 1/2 cup of salt.
-Add 1 tablespoon of the mixture in the “soap/tablet” compartment of the dishwasher.
-Then, add 1 tablespoon of vinegar to the “rinse agent” compartment before starting the cycle.
+Mix 1 cup each of borax & baking soda + 1/2 cup salt.
+Add 1 tbsp in the soap compartment.
+Add 1 tbsp vinegar to the rinse aid slot before starting the cycle.

 Dissolve 1/4 cup of baking soda in warm water.
 Let the cloth diapers soak in the solution overnight, then wash the cloth diapers as normal.